-- 6. Transition Yard Requirements - a.
+6. Transition Yard Requirements

+- a.
 Where two districts abut on the same street between two intersecting streets, there shall be provided for buildings hereafter constructed or structurally altered within a distance of 50 feet from the district boundary line in the less restricted district a front yard equal in depth to one-half the required depth for the front yard in the more restricted district. - b.
-Where the side or rear yard of a lot abuts a side or rear yard of a lot in a more restricted district, there shall be provided along such abutting line or lines a side or rear yard equal in depth to that required in the more restricted district. - 7.
-Projecting Architectural Features, Terraces, Porches, Fire Escapes - a.
+Where the side or rear yard of a lot abuts a side or rear yard of a lot in a more restricted district, there shall be provided along such abutting line or lines a side or rear yard equal in depth to that required in the more restricted district.

+7. Projecting Architectural Features, Terraces, Porches, Fire Escapes

+- a.
 The space in any required yard shall be open and unobstructed except for the ordinary projections of window sills, belt courses, cornices, eaves and architectural features, provided, however, that such features shall not project more than 2 feet into any required yard. - b.
 A paved terrace shall not be considered as part of a building in the determination of yard sizes or lot coverage, provided that such terrace is unroofed and without walls, parapets, or other form of enclosure exceeding 6 feet in height. - c.
 In determining the percentage of building coverage or the size of yards for the purpose of these Regulations, enclosed porches, or porches open at the side but roofed, shall be considered a part of the building. - d.
 An open fire escape may extend into any required yard not more than 6 feet, provided that such fire escape shall not be closer than 4 feet at any point to any lot line. - e.
 Unenclosed entrance steps or stairways providing access to the first story of a building may extend into any required yard a distance not to exceed 6 feet.

 8. Walls, Fences and Hedges.

-The yard requirements of these Regulations shall not prohibit any necessary retaining wall nor any fence, wall or hedge, provided that in any residence district, no fence or wall shall exceed 4 feet in height in any front yard or 6 feet in height in any side or rear yard, and provided further that such fence or wall shall be no closer to any front lot line than 2 feet, and shall comply with visibility at street corners as provided in Section 17 of this Article.
-Fences in said residence districts shall be constructed of typical residential material including but not limited to chain link, natural wood or synthetic/vinyl and shall not be of an agricultural type including but not limited to barbed wire, electrical or chicken wire.
+- a.
+The yard requirements of these Regulations shall not prohibit any necessary retaining wall nor any fence, wall or hedge, provided that in the One Family District and Two Family District, no fence or wall shall exceed 4 feet in height in any front yard or 6 feet in height in any side or rear yard. - b.
+Fences and walls shall be set back a minimum of 2 feet from the front lot line, and 1 foot from side and rear lot lines, and shall comply with visibility at street corners as provided in Section 16(4) of this Article.